neumino/neumino.github.io/movies.md

-### Corgi
+### Antologi Rasa
-*Released on 2019-02-13, vote average 10*
+*Released on 2019-02-14, vote average 8*

-&#34;The Queen&#39;s Corgi&#34; is about the adventure of Rex, the British monarch&#39;s most beloved dog, who loses track of his mistress and stumbles across a clan with dogs of all kinds confronting and fighting each other.
-During his epic journey to return to the queen, Rex falls in love and discovers his true self.
+The story of four bankers who have been friends for years: Harris, Keara, Ruly, and Denise, who secretly love each other.
+Harris is in love with Keara; Keara believes Ruly is her soul mate; Ruly’s heart has been engraved on Denise, and Denise had married someone else.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/1EezOE9WtvU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/JNsm3MpC6dQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>